Religious Director

 5. Interfaith/Outreach

-Work closely with chairs of key committees (Religious, Interfaith, Youth, Social Services, Communications/Marketing) to coordinate efforts and recruit volunteers.
+Advising and supporting interfaith events through the chairs of key committees (Religious, Interfaith, Youth, Social Services, Communications/Marketing) to coordinate efforts and recruit volunteers.

 6. Fundraising Assistance